 L. Ron Hubbard wrote the SF novel "To the Stars" (magazine published 1950; book version 1954).
-It's a succinct, convincing tale of space travel, of being in the merchant marine of an interstellar future.
+It's a succinct, convincing tale of space travel, telling us about the merchant marine of an interstellar future.
 It's about Assuming Responsibility, taking charge, becoming a man.
 The novel is a wonder of artistry and glory, compared to, say, Heinlein's "Starman Jones" which has a similar outline.
 Heinlein, God bless him, was a draughtsman; Hubbard was a painter. -- Disclaimer: I don't support Hubbard's philosophy of Scientology.

-A rather fine portrait of L. Ron Hubbard is given in Russell Miller’s "Bare-faced Messiah" (1987).
-Again, I'm no Hubbard-follower or supporter of Scientology.
-But as Miller shows, Hubbard was no maniac, he had his moments.
+A portrait of L. Ron Hubbard is given in Russell Miller’s "Bare-Faced Messiah" (1987).
+The book is a rather good read.
+In parallel to dispersing myths about Hubbard then prevalent, Miller shows us that Hubbard was a complex figure.
+He indeed had his moments.
 And as for anecdotes from the bio, hereby a handful.

 Hubbard once said that in a past life he had lived on the planet Zircon, being occupied as a racing driver.
 He was called ”the Green Dragon” and beat all speed records.
 One day, however, he crashed and died but he was reincarnated and returned as the driver ”the Red Demon,” and as such he beat all his previous records.